Imperial cult: Ancient Rome

 Even before the rise of the Caesars, there are traces of a "regal spirituality" in Roman society.
-In earliest Roman times the king was a spiritual and patrician figure and ranked higher than the flamines (priestly order), while later on in history only a shadow of the primordial condition was left with the sacrificial rex sacrorum linked closely to the plebeian orders.
+In earliest Roman times the King was a spiritual and patrician figure and ranked higher than the flamines (priestly order), while later on in history only a shadow of the primordial condition was left with the sacrificial rex sacrorum linked closely to the plebeian orders.

 King Numitor corresponds to the regal-sacred principle in early Roman history.
-Romulus, the legendary founder of Rome, was heroized into Quirinus, the "undefeated god", with whom the later Caesars identified and of whom they considered themselves incarnations.
+Romulus, the legendary founder of Rome, was heroized into Quirinus, the "undefeated god", with whom the later emperors identified and of whom they considered themselves incarnations.

 Varro spoke of the initiatory mystery and power of Roman regality (adytum et initia regis), inaccessible to the exoteric communality.

 In Plutarch's Phyrro, 19.5, the Greek ambassador declared amid the Roman Senate he felt instead like being in the midst of "a whole assembly of Kings".

-As the Roman Empire developed, the Imperial cult gradually developed more formally and constituted the worship of the Roman emperor as a god.
+As the Roman Empire developed, the Imperial cult gradually developed more formally and constituted the worship of the Roman Emperor as a god.
 This practice began at the start of the Empire under Augustus, and became a prominent element of Roman religion.

 The cult spread over the whole Empire within a few decades, more strongly in the east than in the west.
 Emperor Diocletian further reinforced it when he demanded the proskynesis and adopted the adjective sacrum for all things pertaining to the imperial person.

-The deification of emperors was gradually abandoned after the emperor Constantine I started supporting Christianity.
+The deification of emperors was gradually abandoned after the Emperor Constantine I started supporting Christianity.
 However, the concept of the imperial person as "sacred" carried over, in a Christianized form, into the Byzantine Empire.

 Ancient and Imperial Japan

-In ancient Japan, it was customary for every clan to claim descendancy from gods (ujigami) and the royal family or clan tended to define their ancestor as the dominant or most important kami of the time.
-Later in history, this was considered common practice by noble families, and the head members of the family, including that of the imperial family, were not seen to be divine.
-Rather than establish sovereignty by the manner of claimed godhood over the nation however, the Emperor and the imperial family stood as the bond between the heavens and the earth by claims of descending from the goddess Amaterasu, instead dealing in affairs related with the gods than any major secular political event, with few cases scattered about history.
+In ancient Japan, it was customary for every clan to claim descendance from gods (ujigami) and the Imperial Family tended to define their ancestor as the dominant or most important kami of the time.
+Later in history, this was considered common practice by noble families, and the head members of the family, including that of the Imperial Family, were not seen to be divine.
+Rather than establish sovereignty by the manner of claimed godhood over the nation however, the Emperor and the Imperial Family stood as the bond between the heavens and the Earth by claims of descending from the Goddess Amaterasu, instead dealing in affairs related with the gods than any major secular political event, with few cases scattered about history.
 It was not until the Meiji period and the establishment of the Empire, that the Emperor began to be venerated along with a growing sense of nationalism.